 Student Work

 As with assessment for learning, the student work you evaluate in this stage of the process can vary.
-It is possible to collect paper-and-pencil tests or assignments, but having the student demonstrate a process or understanding may be more valuable information!
+Collecting paper-and-pencil tests or assignments is possible, but having the student demonstrate a process or understanding may be more valuable information!

 Managing Your Data